chelaxian/TG_Voice-Video_MSG/README.md

 ## Description
 This bot allows you to send any custom voice messages and round videos to specified users or groups in Telegram.
 The bot supports Russian, English, and Chinese languages.
 The bot trims the sent video to 1 minute to fit into Telegram's 1 minute limit for video messages.
-The bot truncates sent audio up to 10 minutes to fit within Telegram's 10-minute limit for voice message transcription.
+The bot also can trims sent audio up to 10 minutes (if you want so) to fit within Telegram's 10-minute limit for voice message transcription.

 ## Installation